aws-samples/aws-codebuild-custom-raspbian-builder/raspbian-baremetal/README.md

 * Download the image, burn to SD, and boot your Raspberry!
 *We have had great success using Resin.io's [Etcher](https://etcher.io) to burn the image to SD cards.*
 * For per-device cusomization, see the *Startup script mechanism* section below.
+* For faster build-times, download and copy the Raspbian OS source into a public S3 bucket in the same region.

 __Resources deployed by Cloudformation:__
 * S3 Bucket for source code and Raspbian image output.